 Additionally, we must continue to ensure our teachers and non-classroom professionals are compensated adequately, to retain their experience in the schools.
 We must work with the Wicomico County Education Association on developing contracts that provide benefits necessary for retention.

-The graduation rate in Wicomico County is around 84% for 2017 with state averages being slightly higher at 88%.
+The graduation rate in Wicomico County is around 84% for 2020 with state average being slightly higher at 87%.
 We must continue to strive to improve the graduation rate to above state average.

 Those who graduate must be college or career ready.
 The Parkside Career & Technology Education program is a key piece of the career ready model, for courses that require hand-on education.